Nicholas Allen KC

 Nicholas specialises in high value matrimonial finance work.
 He is well known for his eye for detail, his knowledge of the law, and for his client care skills.
 He is Joint Head of Chambers (with Alexis Campbell KC).

 Nicholas was appointed Queen’s Counsel in 2018.
 He was appointed a Deputy High Court Judge assigned to the Family Division in October 2021 and is also a nominated Judge of the Court of Protection.
 He was previously appointed a Recorder of the Family Court in 2016.
-He was elected a Bencher of The Honourable Society of the Middle Temple in 2021.

 Nicholas is highly ranked in both the Chambers UK and Legal 500 directories.
 He has been ‘Band 1’ ranked in the ADR table in Chambers UK since it was first published in October 2023.

 Nicholas is a qualified arbitrator (Finance) through the Institute of Family Law Arbitrators (IFLA) scheme.
 He was described as an “expert” in family arbitration by Peel J in G v G [2023] 2 FLR 491).
-He has to date been appointed as arbitrator in 34 cases and has written 27 awards (five having settled and two are ongoing).
+He has to date been appointed as arbitrator on 34 occasions and has written 27 awards (five having settled and two are ongoing).
 This is a significant proportion of the c.
 600 arbitrations which have been registered since the inception of the financial scheme.
 He was also retained on a further six cases which settled or where arbitration was not pursued before his appointment was formalised.
 He has also conducted more than 80 private FDRs as evaluator.

 Nicholas is a regular lecturer including to full-time and part-time judges at the Judicial College.